-The course I teach, “Tap Dance: Technique and Multi-cultural Perspectives,” gives me the opportunity to impart my interest in and knowledge of the rich cultural history of one of America’s original art forms, Rhythm Tap Dance.
-Born of a fusion of African polyrhythmic music and movement and Irish step dance, American rhythm tap weathered the storms of discrimination and injustice from its early beginning in the 1600s to the 21st century.
-Through sheer human perseverance, artistry and courage, the form grew, thrived, declined, resurfaced and continues today.
+The course I teach, “Tap Dance: Technique and Multicultural Perspectives,” gives me the opportunity to further explore my interest in and knowledge of the rich cultural history of one of America’s original art forms, rhythm tap dance.
+Born of a fusion of African polyrhythmic music and movement and Irish step dance, American rhythm tap has prevailed in the face of discrimination and injustice, from its early beginning in the 1600s to the 21st century.
+Through sheer human perseverance, artistry, and courage, the form grew, thrived, declined, resurfaced, and re-invents itself today.

-Studying the rich history of American rhythm dance can offer students new perspectives on the social, political and cultural history of America.
+Studying the rich history of American rhythm dance offers students new perspectives on the social, political, and cultural history of America.